man-of-sbk/JS-ydkJS-acquired-knowledge/new-words.md

 * mutually: done by two or more people or groups in the same way.
 * irrelevant: not important.
 * composition (in computing): combine functions to build more complicated ones.
+* as of: starting from a particular time.
+* unambiguously: in a way that makes completely clear what is meant.
+* deceptive: making you believe something that is not true.
+* Magnitude: In mathematics, the magnitude or size of a mathematical object is a property which determines whether the object is larger or smaller than other objects of the same kind.
 *